bytewizer/microserver/src/http-staticfiles/README.md

 ## Static Files

-Its the responsibility of UseStaticFiles() middleware is to look for a file path (for example images/image.jpeg) and serve content from this folder.
+Its the responsibility of UseStaticFiles() middleware is to look for a file path (e.g. images/image.jpeg) and serve content from this folder.
 The UseDefaultFiles() is a URL rewriter that doesn't actually serve the file.
 UseDefaultFiles() must be called before UseStaticFiles() to serve the default file **Index.html** or **Index.htm**

 ```CSharp
 class Program